signalfx/splunk-otel-collector/internal/configsource/includeconfigsource/README.md

 Under the `config_sources:` use `include:` or `include/<name>:` to create a template config source.
-The following parameters are available to customize Vault config sources:
+The following parameters are available to customize the include config sources:

 ```yaml
 config_sources: